Wednesday, December 24, 2025

 Silent Night Deadly Night I thought for sure I had reviewed.
 I've definitely watched this is the time that I have been writing reviews for this blog.
 This felt extremely memorable, it felt like I had even seen this in the last 5 years, though of course I do not remember.
 It was not long ago whatever it was.

 As a kid, Billy was in his car when they got stopped by a guy in a Santa costume.
-Santa guy pulled a gun, shot his date and began to rape his mom.
+Santa guy pulled a gun, shot his dad and began to rape his mom.
 Billy grows up continually being persisted by Santas.
 Whether it is Santa visiting his orphanage as a kid, or being forced to portray Santa at his job at a toy shop.
 Its like he's plagued by the imagery.
 He snaps on Christmas Eve, and begins to go around and kill people.

 I do think that they hit on something here, the entire construct of a person who was traumatized reliving their trauma is not only realistic, it is common.
 The example here is of course not one that has happened necessarily, but almost all killers come from some sort of trauma.